Human remains found in suitcase in Southwest Philly

 Housing authority police made the discovery after neighbors complained of an odor coming from a dumpster.

+"The suitcase was in there and you could smell it," said neighbor Guy Peterson.
+"The first police officer came and opened it and all you could see was maggots."

 Philadelphia Police Lt.
-John Walker said it appears to be the partially decomposed body of a woman and the body appears to be intact.
+John Walker said it appears to be the partially decomposed body of a black woman and the body appears to be intact.

+"It appears to be a female.
+I'm not sure of the age at this point, " said Walker. " We're not sure when it was placed there but we do know the trash from those two dumpsters was picked up from the housing sanitation department."

-Police said trash pickup was Monday so they think the suitcase was left there.
+Police said it's possible that the suitcase was left for Monday's trash pickup.

+Investigators said the body appears to be partially decomposed.
+Police cannot yet say how long ago she died.
+She did have some clothing on.

+Late Tuesday afternoon kids and adults lined up to watch as detectives and the crime scene unit combed the parking lot.

 ------